 Interested in the “people side” of business, including sports management, human resources or entrepreneurship?
 Gordon's business management major allows you to apply your communication, strategic thinking and collaboration skills to an ever-evolving business landscape.
 You’ll learn how to approach your work in light of your Christian call as you build a foundation for a lifetime of personal growth and excellence as a future business leader.

-Situated just north of Boston—one of the world’s biotechnology and healthcare epicenters, and a hub for finance—Gordon students have opportunities for critical hands-on learning and internships.
-In the Economics and Business Department at Gordon, you will benefit from a strong combination of technical business training and Christian liberal arts education.
+Situated just north of Boston and near business hubs along I-95, Gordon students have plentiful opportunities for hands-on learning and internships.
+In the business management major at Gordon, you will benefit from a strong combination of technical business training and Christian liberal arts education.

 For hands-on learning and to clarify their career goals, business administration majors can pursue a variety of internships at places like Raytheon, Grant Thornton and HubSpot, to name a few.

-On campus, you will be part of a close community of supportive mentors and learners.
+On campus you will be part of a close community of supportive mentors and learners.
 You may have the opportunity to complete an honors project, do research with a faculty member or work as a teaching assistant.
 And you can take advantage of student-led opportunities, including: